Tomoki-Okuno/mypage.github.io/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé (TBD){{< /staticref >}}.
 ---

 I'm Tomoki Okuno.
 I am a MS Biostatistics student at UCLA and a graduate student researcher at David Geffen School of Medicine at UCLA working with Dr.Jin Zhou and Dr.Hua Zhou.
 My main interest is Longevity: extending healthy lifespan by slowing, stopping, and even reversing the aging process.
 My short-term goal is to transfer into a PhD program next year and conduct research related to aging.
-My long-term goal is to contribute to realizing an extended healthy lifespan in Japan as both researcher and business developer.
+My long-term goal is to contribute to realizing an extended healthy lifespan in Japan as both biostatistician and business developer.

 In addition to my academic pursuits, I am into keeping fit in order to live up to 150 years old.